How to Achieve Visibility, Traceability and Accountability in Manufacturing

 The answer to that question is “no.” The solution is to understand compliance or lack thereof.
 Surface what was done, when and by whom by making tasks digitally visible.
 Tie that activity to the result with the traceability enabled by data.
 Hold those responsible for the completion of these activities accountable, not to enforce bad habits, but to understand what expectations or deliverables are realistic.
 Then make changes based on your findings.
 That is how you combat pencil whipping.

-A Connected Worker Platform tracks every element of every job, and can alert management if there are significant variations in adherence to standard operating procedures (SOPs).
+Connected Worker by Parsable tracks every element of every job, and can alert management if there are significant variations in adherence to standard operating procedures (SOPs).
 All data is stored in the cloud as work is executed, making it easily traceable and available in real-time.
 For example, in the event of an audit or inspection, management can easily trace all processes from procurement of raw materials to the development of the final product with a couple clicks.

 Parsable allows you to easily see who completed which task, the timestamp, input data captured including photos and videos and how the procedure was executed.